 Risk Factors For Leaking Your Water

 There are various causes and risk factors for your water breaking during pregnancy.
-Preterm (less than 37 weeks) risk factors include:
+Preterm (less than 37 weeks) risk factors that could be linked to water leaking during pregnancy include:

 - Preterm labor, which is labor before 37 weeks